elopio/docs/source/includes/_simplifiedAPI.md

 * Array of market addresses awaiting a designated report, as hexadecimal strings.
 (Array.&lt;string>)

-### **augur.markets.getMarketsAwaitingReporting<span class="signature">(p, callback)</span><span class="type-signature"> &rarr; {Array.&lt;string>}</span>**
+### augur.markets.getMarketsAwaitingReporting(p, callback) &rarr; {Array.&lt;string>}

 Returns the markets in a particular universe or reporting window that are waiting for a designated report to be submitted or waiting for the reporting phase to end.
 Either the universe or reporting window must be specified.

-Requires an Augur Node connection.
+Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).

 #### **Parameters:**